 512 GB RAM machines |

-The 2-bit quantization isn’t a joke — it behaves well under coding agents and tool calling.
-The quantization is asymmetrical: only the routed MoE experts are quantized down to IQ2_XXS / Q2_K, while shared experts, projections, and routing layers are left at higher precision.
-This is where the quality preservation comes from.
+The 2-bit quantization is surprisingly usable under coding agents and tool calling.
+It’s asymmetrical: only the routed MoE experts drop to IQ2_XXS / Q2_K, while shared experts, projections, and routing layers stay at higher precision.
+That asymmetry is where the quality preservation comes from.

-The barrier to entry for local inference has shifted dramatically.
-Here’s what the landscape looks like in 2026:
+The barrier to entry has dropped a lot.
+Here’s the hardware picture in 2026:

 MacBook Pro M3/M4 Max (128 GB unified memory)

-This is the sweet spot.
-The Q2-IMatrix quantization at ~81 GB leaves about 47 GB for the OS, KV cache, and inference overhead.
-On a MacBook Pro M3 Max with 128 GB, DS4 achieves roughly 26-27 tokens/second generation speed with a short prompt and 21-25 tokens/second with long-context prompts (11k+ tokens).
+A 128 GB MacBook Pro M3 or M4 Max is the sweet spot.
+The ~81 GB Q2-IMatrix build leaves about 47 GB for the OS, KV cache, and overhead, and DS4 hits roughly 26-27 tokens/second on a short prompt, or 21-25 tokens/second with long contexts (11k+ tokens).

-The M5 Max pushes this to 34 tokens/second on short prompts.
+The M5 Max reaches 34 tokens/second on short prompts.

 MacBook Pro M3/M4 Ultra (192-512 GB unified memory)

-For those with access to Ultra-class chips, the Q4 quantization becomes viable.
-A Mac Studio M3 Ultra with 512 GB runs Q4 at 35-37 tokens/second and even PRO Q2 at roughly 9.5 tokens/second — slow, but functional for inspection and occasional work.
+On the Ultra-class chips the Q4 build becomes viable.
+A Mac Studio M3 Ultra with 512 GB runs Q4 at 35-37 tokens/second, and even PRO Q2 at roughly 9.5 tokens/second, which is slow but usable for inspection and occasional work.

 NVIDIA DGX Spark (128 GB unified memory)

-NVIDIA’s compact personal AI supercomputer built around the GB10 Grace Blackwell Superchip.
-It achieves around 13-14 tokens/second with V4 Flash Q2.
-The Blackwell GPU architecture provides significantly faster tensor operations than Apple Silicon, and native CUDA support means wider framework compatibility.
+NVIDIA’s compact personal AI supercomputer, built around the GB10 Grace Blackwell Superchip, hits around 13-14 tokens/second with V4 Flash Q2.
+The Blackwell GPU does tensor math faster than Apple Silicon, and native CUDA means broader framework compatibility.

 AMD Strix Halo

-The new AMD Strix Halo platform (used in systems like the Framework Desktop) offers unified memory designs similar to Apple Silicon.
-DS4 supports ROCm for these systems, though benchmarks are still emerging.
+AMD’s Strix Halo platform (found in systems like the Framework Desktop) uses unified memory like Apple Silicon.
+DS4 supports ROCm for these, though benchmarks are still emerging.

-Here’s where it gets interesting.
-DS4 has an SSD streaming mode that lets you run models larger than your available RAM.
-The non-routed model weights stay resident in memory, while routed MoE experts are kept in an in-memory cache and loaded from the GGUF file on cache misses.
+DS4 also has an SSD streaming mode for models bigger than your RAM.
+The non-routed weights stay resident in memory, while routed MoE experts live in an in-memory cache and load from the GGUF file on cache misses.

 Modern Mac SSDs are fast enough to make cache misses tolerable.
 Long prefills can still be fast; generation is more sensitive to cache misses because every new token routes through experts again.